0x1A1-1/pdfedu/README.md

 * Font Awesome 4.2.0 (http://fontawesome.io)
 * Bootsnippet (http://bootsnipp.com)

 ##License
 This project is available using the MIT license.
-Feel free to enhance it or even make you own torrent site using this template!
+Feel free to enhance it or even make you own site using this template!
 =======
 # mygithubpage
 >>>>>>> a39f2276e0ba9154c7514a6e486d2482429dbad7